Radiation Safety for Internal Radiation Therapy (Brachytherapy)

 - Avoiding riding a bicycle or motorcycle because the pressure could cause the seeds in your body to move.

 Radiation exposure to family and household members after you have received LDR brachytherapy is very low and should not be a concern when considering this type of treatment.
-The use of brachytherapy is safe, but it is important to follow the guidelines given to you from your care team after treatment.
+There is no risk of exposure to family and household members with HDR brachytherapy.
+The use of brachytherapy is safe, but it is important to follow the safety precautions given to you from your care team after treatment.

 Michalski, J., Mutic, S., Eichling, J., & Ahmed, S. N. (2003).
 Radiation exposure to family and household members after prostate brachytherapy.
 International Journal of Radiation Oncology* Biology* Physics, 56(3), 764-768.